himanshubeniwal/himanshubeniwal.github.io/index.md

 - _Libraries_: NLTK, OpenCV, PyTorch, Tensorflow, Transformers, ElasticSearch, Flair, Trankit, TextAttack, SeqAttack

 ## News 🔊
+- **[January 2026]** Our [UnityAI-Guard](https://aclanthology.org/2025.emnlp-demos.33/) work got accepted to be presented at the Global South Research & Posters Showcase at the Research Symposium on AI and its Impact!! ⭐️
+- **[December 2025]** Our [TempUN](https://aclanthology.org/2024.findings-emnlp.953/) got accepted to be presented at ACM India ARCS 2026!
 - **[November 2025]** Our paper Comi-lingua got featured in "9 Indian AI Research Papers From 2025 That Deserve More Attention" - [Analytics India Mag](https://analyticsindiamag.com/ai-trends/9-indian-ai-research-papers-that-deserve-more-attention-in-2025/).
 - **[September 2025]** 4️⃣ papers ([Decoding the Rule Book](https://arxiv.org/abs/2509.02926), [COMI-LINGUA](https://arxiv.org/abs/2503.21670), [UnityAI-Guard](https://lingo.iitgn.ac.in/unityai-guard/), and [Char-mander 🔥](https://arxiv.org/abs/2502.16901)) are accepted at EMNLP 2025 (1 each at Mains, Findings, Demo, and Workshop)!!!!
 - **[August 2025]** 2️⃣ papers got accepted at COLM 2025! ([PolyGuard](https://arxiv.org/abs/2504.04377) and [Breaking mBad](https://arxiv.org/abs/2505.16722) at [MELT](https://melt-workshop.github.io/) Workshop!)